 October 23, 2020Election 2020

-Each Friday, I look at what the presidential challengers are saying about foreign policy.
-This week: the coronavirus’s impact on Election 2020, calls for sanctions relief for Iran, and authoritarian …
+Each Friday, I look at what the presidential contenders are saying about foreign policy.
+This week: foreign policy was a topic at the second and final presidential debate of the 2020 campaign.